 Ph.D.
 King’s College, London

-Dr. Sifferd is the author of numerous articles and book chapters on responsibility, criminal law, reductionism and punishment, including “Unconscious Mens Rea: Responsibility for lapses and minimally conscious states” in Law and Neuroscience: Philosophical Foundations, Oxford University Press (D. Patterson and Pardo, M., Eds.); “Chemical Castration and other Direct Brain Interventions as Rehabilitative Treatment” in Neuro-Interventions and the Law (N. Vincent Ed.); “Virtue Ethics and Criminal Punishment,” in From Personality to Virtue, Oxford University Press (Weber and Masala, Eds.); “What does it mean to be a mechanism?
-Morse, Non-Reductivism, and Mental Causation,” Criminal Law & Philosophy 1-17 (2014); “On the Criminal Culpability of Successful versus Unsuccessful Psychopaths” (with William Hirstein), Neuroethics 6: 129-140 (2013); and “In Defense of the Use of Folk Psychology in Criminal Law,” Law & Philosophy 25: 571-612 (2006).
-She is currently writing a book titled The Responsible Brain with Bill Hirstein and Ty Fagan.
+Katrina Sifferd holds a PhD in philosophy from the University of London, King’s College.
+After finishing her PhD, Katrina held a post-doctoral position as Rockefeller Fellow in Law and Public Policy and Visiting Professor at Dartmouth College.
+Before becoming a philosopher, Katrina earned a Juris Doctorate and worked as a senior research analyst on criminal justice projects for the U.S. National Institute of Justice.
+Katrina is the author of numerous articles and book chapters on responsibility, criminal law, reductionism, and punishment, including "Unconscious Mens Rea: Responsibility for Lapses and Minimally Conscious States" (in Law and Neuroscience: Philosophical Foundations, ed.
+Dennis Patterson and Michael S. Pardo, 2016); "Virtue Ethics and Criminal Punishment" (in From Personality to Virtue, ed.
+Alberto Masala and Jonathan Webber, 2016); "What Does It Mean to Be a Mechanism?
+Morse, Non-Reductivism, and Mental Causation" (Criminal Law & Philosophy, 2014); "On the Criminal Culpability of Successful versus Unsuccessful Psychopaths" (with William Hirstein, Neuroethics, 2013); and "In Defense of the Use of Folk Psychology in Criminal Law" (Law & Philosophy, 2006).
+She is currently writing a book titled The Responsible Brain with Bill Hirstein and Ty Fagan (forthcoming from MIT Press).

 Ph.D.
 Pennsylvania State University